HDK101/unnoficial-gog-product-wrapper/README.md

 ```

-## For devs wanting to fiddle with the source code
+## Some steps to run the source code

 1. Install required dependencies